longpractice/Relativistic_Hash_Table/Readme.md

-This repository implements a relativistic hash table (in the repo, as a `RcuHashTable` ) using epoch based RCU in C++.
+Implements a relativistic hash table (in the repo, as a `RcuHashTable` ) using epoch based RCU in C++.

 Relativistic hash table was published in this paper: